Angikuni Lake: Legend of the vanishing village

 In 1930, a newsman in The Pas, Manitoba reported on a small Inuit village right off of Lake Angikuni.
 The village had always welcomed the fur trappers who passed through occasionally.
 However, in 1930, Joe Labelle, a fur trapper well known in the village, found that all the villagers had gone.
 He found unfinished shirts that still had needles in them and food hanging over fire pits and therefore concluded that the villagers had left suddenly.
 Even more disturbing, he found seven sled dogs dead from starvation and a grave that had been dug up.
 Labelle knew that an animal could not have been responsible because the stones circling the grave were undisturbed.
-He reported this to the Royal Canadian Mounted Police, who conducted a search for the missing people; no one was ever found.
+He reported this to the Royal Canadian Mounted Police (RCMP), who conducted a search for the missing people; no one was ever found.

 The story is first found in the November 27, 1930 issue of the Danville Bee in Danville, Virginia, written by journalist Emmett E. Kelleher.
 That article states that Joe Labelle found an empty Eskimo camp with 6 tents and that 25 men, women and children had vanished.
 The story also appears in Frank Edwards's 1959 book Stranger than Science; other versions appear in Whitley Strieber's science fiction novel Majestic and Dean Koontz's horror novel Phantoms.
 The World's Greatest UFO Mysteries (presented as fact) has an even more detailed version, as do other websites and books, adding other standard details such as mysterious lights in the sky, empty graveyards, and over a thousand people missing.